 Compresses of warm / hot water can also be placed on your cat's eyes a few minutes at a time, a few times a day, to dilate the tear ducts and facilitate the flow of eye secretions.
 This will certainly improve the cat’s comfort.

-Homeopathic natural remedy
+Homeopathic natural product

 How to prevent conjunctivitis in cats, or speed up its treatment?